 119 N. Glen Arven Ave.
-Temple Terrace, Florida 33617-5578 813.988.5131 • Fax: 813.899.6772 • floridacollege.edu
+Temple Terrace, Florida 33617-5578

-"A College wherein the arts, sciences, and languages shall be taught and... (wherein shall be provided) opportunity for young men and young women to study the Bible as the revealed will of God to man and as the only and sufficient rule of faith and practice, while they are educated in the Liberal Arts."
+"A College wherein the arts, sciences, and languages shall be taught and . . . (wherein shall be provided) opportunity for young men and young women to study the Bible as the revealed will of God to man and as the only and sufficient rule of faith and practice, while they are educated in the Liberal Arts."